 While COVID-19 has helped embed the use of technology into the lives of many, it has also exacerbated the digital divide.
 Yet, the pandemic provides us with an opportunity; the opportunity to drive the ‘digital revolution’ across housing, health and care, putting the real needs of older adults and disabled people at the heart.

-Building on the learning from many promising trials, pilot studies and short-term initiatives, there is a huge opportunity to enhance broadscale adoption of technology for our ageing population.
+Building on the learning from many promising trials, pilot studies and other research initiatives, as well as drawing on the considerable experience of an expert panel - including the involvement of the Queen of Sweden's care foundation - there is a huge opportunity to enhance the broad scale adoption of technology.

 Supported by Dunhill Medical Trust, TAPPI is about listening, gaining insights and creating a set of overarching principles that can inform a new framework for all stakeholders to refer to in the context of how technology can transform the landscape of everyday living environments for older and disabled people.

 - To explore the needs and challenges faced by people with care and support needs, and (at an organisational level) by providers and commissioners, which could be mitigated or transformed by effective use of contemporary digital and technology solutions

 - To look forward, aiming to forecast likely future trends and possible aspirations of the next generation of older people (in their late 40s / 50s now)